 What’s Turkey Got to Do With it?

-A classic example used by Talib in his book Black Swan (he also borrowed it from someplace) refers to the turkey.
+A classic example used by Talib in his book The Black Swan: The Impact of the Highly Improbable (he also borrowed it from someplace) refers to the turkey.
 It was Hume who initially propounded this idea.

 To avoid any complication, let us use another animal – the goat!
 The goat is bought from the market and fed from day 1.
 It is fed regularly and diligently and is also kept clean and hygienic.
 Over a period of a few days (the goat takes time to come to inductive reasoning conclusions), the goat starts to feel that it is in a safe environment and shall be looked after well.